anggakharisma/order-screen/README.md

 ## 🚀 Usage

-To start the Spice Republic application, follow these steps:
+To start the DARS application, follow these steps:

 1. In the `app` directory, run the following command: